-As the night progresses, beers give way to Jägerbombs and people start talking excitedly about a beach party they're off to later, I realize that, to expats, the lifestyle is at least as important as the money on offer.
-Tom is effusive about life in Spain, and tells me that moving to Gibraltar was, first and foremost, "a chance to get the fuck out of England."
+As the night progresses, beers give way to Jägerbombs and people start talking excitedly about a beach party they're off to later, I realise that, to expats, the lifestyle is at least as important as the money on offer.
+Tom is effusive about life in Spain, and tells me that moving to Gibraltar was, first and foremost, "a chance to get the fuck out of England".

 Looking around at the Union flag on the wall, the Carling and Strongbow on tap and the intent focus on a game of darts at the back of the bar, Tom's statement feels a little ironic, to say the least.
 But for him, and the rest of the expats I meet, there's a sense that these symbols are just that: symbols.

-While Kaelan had told me earlier that, "I do feel proud, walking past Marks and Spencers—it's one of the things that make me feel like I belong to Britain," I get the feeling that, for expats like Tom, Robert and his girlfriend Jess, the attachment isn't nearly as emotional.
-"We laugh at it, but you have to realize just how serious it is for them," Jess tells me.
+While Kaelan had told me earlier that, "I do feel proud, walking past Marks and Spencers – it's one of the things that make me feel like I belong to Britain", I get the feeling that, for expats like Tom, Robert and his girlfriend Jess, the attachment isn't nearly as emotional.
+"We laugh at it, but you have to realise just how serious it is for them," Jess tells me.

 The next afternoon, nursing a very English hangover, I head to Los Palomeros, one of the most deprived estates in the region and a place I'd been warned repeatedly not to visit.
 I initially get a frosty reception, but after buying some beers and single cigarettes from the kiosk (one good thing about La Linea is that literally everybody will give you a light), people are cordial.

 I'm introduced to Jesús by one of his friends, who jokes that he's broken the world record for being unemployed.
 Jesús has fewer words for me than he does job experience, but he's happy for us to take some pictures of his kids, who tear around the rubbish-strewn plaza on a quad bike.